Illustration Clausewitz on horseback

 [Click for larger image.]

-Portrait of Clausewitz c.1814 LTC Clausewitz in Russian uniform c.1813
+B&W photo of the c.1814 painting of Clausewitz in Russian uniform

 The painting on the wall below is a copy of the lost portrait showing Clausewitz in a Russian lieutenant-colonel's uniform.
 This copy was given to GeneralMajor Beck, commandant of the Führungsakademie of the German Bundeswehr, when he visited the Russian Military Academy in 2005.
 The photo below that, taken by Vanya Eftimova Bellinger but heavily processed to bring out detail, minimize glare, and correct for perspective distortion, is of the copy that hangs in the Clausewitz Museum in Burg.